marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 ## Why Your Participation Matters

-Your feedback will help us understand how ow users perceive, use, and benefit from each tool and to what extent AI assistance is helpful in metadata creation.
+Your feedback will help us understand how users perceive, use, and benefit from each tool and to what extent each tool is helpful in metadata curation.

 > Thank you for being part of this study.